-Home » NG Endurance: Arctic Exploration – A Voyage to Iceland, East Greenland and Norway
+Home » National Geographic Endurance: Arctic Exploration – A Voyage to Iceland, East Greenland and Norway

 Embark the new, state-of-the-art National Geographic Endurance for an epic journey from the remote reaches of Iceland to the rugged, ice-sculpted shores of Greenland and the spectacular fjords of Norway.
 Go ashore in the volcanic Westman Islands, then trace the route of legendary Viking explorer Erik the Red to Greenland’s ice-etched eastern coast, home to the world’s largest fjord system.
 We’ll chart a course north, seeking out big ice and fascinating Arctic wildlife before cruising to Norway to explore the magical Lofoten islands and fjords that carve deeply into the country’s wild interior.